Profile: Laurence Goldstein

 Departmental Areas of Study have been established to allow a visitor to quickly find members of our faculty who share a particular area of study.
 Click on any of the links below to find other faculty members who have noted their interest in the same areas or click on the link above to browse all faculty by area of study.

-William Faulkner; Romantic literature; modern and contemporary poetry; the relation of technology and literature; film (especially fiction and poetry about movies and movie-making); creative writing; classical myth and modern literature; topics associated with Wordsworth: landscape, nostalgia, reverie, ruins, the French Revolution and its impact; autobiography and memoir; Los Angeles as a literary subject, and the representation of cities in general.
+Los Angeles as a literary subject, and the representation of cities in general; modern and contemporary poetry; the relation of technology and literature; film (especially fiction and poetry about movies and movie-making); creative writing; classical myth and modern literature; William Faulkner; Romantic literature; topics associated with Wordsworth: landscape, nostalgia, reverie, ruins, the French Revolution and its impact; autobiography and memoir

 Journals and journalism: how they influence language and literary structure.
 The literature of war and violence.

-Writing Ann Arbor: A Literary Anthology (editor, University of Michigan Press, 2005); A Room in California (2005); Robert Hayden: Essays on the Poetry (Coeditor with Robert Chrisman, 2001); The Movies: Texts, Receptions, Exposures (coeditor with Ira Konigsberg, University of Michigan Press, 1996); Cold Reading (Copper Beech Press, 1995); The Male Body (editor, University of Michigan Press, 1994); The American Poet at the Movies: A Critical History (University of Michigan Press, 1994); The Female Body (editor, University of Michigan Press, 1991); Seasonal Performances: A Michigan Quarterly Review Reader (editor, University of Michigan Press, 1991); Writers and their Craft (co-editor with Nicholas Delbanco; Wayne State University Press, 1991); The Three Gardens (Copper Beech Press, 1987); The Flying Machine and Modern Literature (Indiana University Press, 1986); The Automobile and American Culture (co-editor with D.L.
+Poetry Los Angeles: Reading the Essential Poems of the City (University of Michigan Press, 2014); Writing Ann Arbor: A Literary Anthology (editor, University of Michigan Press, 2005); A Room in California (2005); Robert Hayden: Essays on the Poetry (Coeditor with Robert Chrisman, 2001); The Movies: Texts, Receptions, Exposures (coeditor with Ira Konigsberg, University of Michigan Press, 1996); Cold Reading (Copper Beech Press, 1995); The Male Body (editor, University of Michigan Press, 1994); The American Poet at the Movies: A Critical History (University of Michigan Press, 1994); The Female Body (editor, University of Michigan Press, 1991); Seasonal Performances: A Michigan Quarterly Review Reader (editor, University of Michigan Press, 1991); Writers and their Craft (co-editor with Nicholas Delbanco; Wayne State University Press, 1991); The Three Gardens (Copper Beech Press, 1987); The Flying Machine and Modern Literature (Indiana University Press, 1986); The Automobile and American Culture (co-editor with D.L.
 Lewis; University of Michigan Press, 1983); Altamira (Abattoir Editions, University of Nebraska at Omaha, 1978); Ruins and Empire: The Evolution of a Theme in Augustan and Romantic Literature (University of Pittsburgh Press, 1977).
-Many poems, short stories, essay, and book reviews.
+Many poems, short stories, essays, and book reviews.